doc-hex/psbt_dump/README.md

 # PSBT Dump

-Quick program to dump the contents of a PSBT: Partially Signed Bitcoin Transaction (see BIP 174)
+Quick program to dump the contents of a PSBT: Partially Signed Bitcoin Transaction (see BIP 174).

+Accepts binary or hex-encoded PSBT files, and displays each byte.
+Parses what it can understand along the way.

 ## Usage